Graduate School of Arts and Sciences

 The option of auditing courses is not available during the summer term.

 Change of Courses

 Students are allowed to drop courses, with permission from the instructor, after the end of the registration period.
-To do so, students obtain a consent code from their instructor and enter the code number when completing the online drop process in Sage.
 Courses may be dropped by the published deadline on the Academic Calendar found on the Registrar's website.